ibm-cloud-docs/containers/cs_annotations.md

  <tbody>
  <tr>
  <td><code>&lt;size&gt;</code></td>
  <td>The maximum size of the client response body.
-For example, to set it to 200 megabyte, define <code>200m</code>.  <strong>Note:</strong> You can set the size to 0 to disable the check of the client request body size.</td>
+For example, to set the maximum size to 200 megabyte, define <code>200m</code>.  <strong>Note:</strong> You can set the size to 0 to disable the check of the client request body size.</td>
  </tr>
  </tbody></table>